dyhes/zulip/docs/git/cloning.md

 This step is optional, but recommended.

-The Zulip Server project is configured to use [GitHub Actions][github-actions] to test and create builds upon each new commit and pull request.
+The Aloha Server project is configured to use [GitHub Actions][github-actions] to test and create builds upon each new commit and pull request.
 GitHub Actions is the primary CI that runs frontend and backend tests across a wide range of Ubuntu distributions.

-GitHub Actions is free for open source projects and it's easy to configure for your own fork of Zulip.
+GitHub Actions is free for open source projects and it's easy to configure for your own fork of Aloha.
 After doing so, GitHub Actions will run tests for new refs you push to GitHub and email you the outcome (you can also view the results in the web interface).

-Running CI against your fork can help save both your and the Zulip maintainers time by making it easy to test a change fully before submitting a pull request.
+Running CI against your fork can help save both your and the Aloha maintainers time by making it easy to test a change fully before submitting a pull request.
 We generally recommend a workflow where as you make changes, you use a fast edit-refresh cycle running individual tests locally until your changes work.
 But then once you've gotten